vortexmakes/RKH/doc/readme.txt

 \subsection qref0_3 Customization

 Each RKH application must have its own configuration file, called
-\b rkhcfg.h.
+\c rkhcfg.h.
 This file adapts and configures RKH by means of compiler definitions and macros allowing to restrict the resources consumed by RKH.
 Adjusting this definitions allows to reduce the ROM and RAM consumption, and to enhance the system performance in a substantial manner.
 The
-\b rkhcfg.h shows the general layout of the configuration file.
+\c rkhcfg.h shows the general layout of the configuration file.

 Use the following macros to reduce the memory taken by state machine structure.
 See \ref cfg section for more information.